yiwywo18ypwtp1/rct-start/README.md

 2. Updating screen system using `useState` / `setState`
 3. Login emulation using `Context`
 4. Routing and navigation between pages with `BrowserRouter` and `useNavigate`
-5. And a little bit of `CSS` skills to style it :)
+5. And a little bit of `CSS` skills to style it :D